fastrgv/RufasSok/README.md

 ## RufaSok Introduction

-This is a minimalistic version of the Sokoban puzzle game with 2 external solvers, and two embedded auto-solvers.
+This is a minimalistic version of the Sokoban puzzle game with 3 external solvers, and two embedded auto-solvers designed to help you to learn to solve puzzles on your own.

 It has undo (u), restart (r), and setpoint (z) functions.
 Each data file has several "levels".
 The next (n) and previous (p) keys move between levels.
-Bigger (9)-key and smaller (1)-key  help you adjust the size of the window.
+Bigger (f2)-key/(2)-key and smaller (f1)-key/(1)-key  help you proportianally readjust the size of the window.
 The (left-shift) and (right-shift) keys move you to the previous or next puzzle files.
 To move the "pusher" use the arrow keys, or WASD keys.
 The objective is to push all the movable objects onto their targets.
-And now the (=)-key triggers an embedded solver that helps you when you get stuck.
+And the embedded solvers help you a little, or a lot, when you get stuck.

 --------------------------------------------
 ## Features

-* runs on Windows, OSX, Linux;
+* runs on Windows, OSX(>=10.13,sep2017), Linux;  New linux binary now runs on many linux distros!
-* uses GLFW2;
+* uses GLFW3;
 * works on Retina displays;
-* uses SFML for applause sound;
+* uses OpenAL for applause sound;
 * all runtime files are in ./data/
 * all puzzle files are in ./games/
-* includes 2 external autosolvers:  ipuller3, ibox3
+* includes 3 external autosolvers:  iplr3r, ibox3r, hbox4
-* includes 2 internal autosolver too.
+* includes 2 embedded autosolvers that help you to learn.

 ----------------------------------------------
 ## Embedded Autosolver Function